Anthony Quayle: Awards and honours

-Quayle was appointed a Commander of the Order of the British Empire (CBE) in the 1952 Birthday Honours and knighted in the 1985 New Year Honours for services to the Theatre.
+Quayle was mentioned in despatches during the Second World War.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1952 Birthday Honours.
+He was appointed a Knight Bachelor in the 1985 New Year Honours for services to the Theatre, and knighted by Queen Elizabeth II during a ceremony at Buckingham Palace on 5 March 1985.